monomelodies/monad/docs/samples/subauthentication.md

 The implementation of `check` and `missing()` is up to you; maybe they look to the main session, maybe they do their own calls.
 Maybe they flip a coin.

-## Adding sub-authentication to a component
+## Adding sub-authentication to a parts of a component
 We saw above how you add sub-authentication to a specific component.
-This is really setting the defaults for `list`, `create` and `update`; hence, for even more fine-grained control you can set of override these manually:
+This is really setting the defaults for `list`, `create` and `update`; hence, for even more fine-grained control you can set or override these manually:

 ```javascript
 monad.component('fizzbuzz')